beyondscreen/node-rpi-ws281x-native/README.md

 You can buy everything at [adafruit.com](https://adafruit.com), [sparkfun](https://sparkfun.com), on ebay or your favourite electronics retailer (germany: check [conrad electronic](http://www.conrad.de) or [watterott](http://watterott.com) where i bought most of my stuff).

+### Known Issues

+There is a conflict where the internal soundcard uses the same GPIO / DMA / PWM functions that are needed to run the LED-drivers.
+As far as I know you can not use both at the same time.

+One workaround is to use an external soundcard and make it the default device:

+Edit /etc/modprobe.d/alsa-base.conf and comment out the line options snd-usb-audio index=-2

+If anyone finds a better solution please get in touch!